/r/Jeopardy

 How did everyone do today?
 Were these boards to your liking?
 Did they trip you up more than you would like or leave you reluctant to buzz in?
 Let’s share how we did and talk over today‘s clues.
 Were they tricky?
 Just really difficult?
 Or surprisingly easy for you?

-On every clue, decide whether you are "ringing in" or not.
+For every clue, note the dollar value and decide whether you are going to "buzz in" or not.

-(Final Jeopardy is not factored in at all for a Coryat score.)
+Final Jeopardy is not used for Coryat scores.

 View Poll